frappe/erpnext_documentation/user/manual/en/education/navigating-the-portal.md

 ## Home Page

-The portal is hosted on `/lms` route.
+The portal is hosted on the `/lms` route.
 (Example. `hogwarts.erpnext.com/lms`) Here all the programs are shown in the form of cards.
 Each card is clickable and navigates to the corresponding program/course/topic/content.
-The portal is accessible even if a student has not logged in, however the content (Articles, Videos, etc) can only be accessible after login and enrolling in the program.
+The portal is accessible even if a student has not logged in, however, the content (Articles, Videos, etc) can only be accessible after login and enrolling in the program.

 ![LMS Navigation](/docs/assets/img/education/education-lmms-3.png)